 The Educational Technology Initiative Advisory Committee (ETIAC) provides feedback and guidance to UCI’s Chief Information Officer (CIO) regarding eTech@UCI decision-making.
-ETIAC comprises 4 student, 4 faculty, 3 staff, and 2 OIT representatives and is chaired by the CIO.
-The ETIAC meet quarterly during the 2014/15 school year.
+ETIAC comprises 4 students, 4 faculty, 3 staff, and 2 OIT representatives and is chaired by the CIO.
+The ETIAC met three times during the 2016/17 school year.
 Additional meetings of OIT staff and ETIAC members inform and contribute to plenary meetings of the committee.
-Further campus communications and consultation is provided through one-on-one consultations with student representatives, student and faculty online surveys, student focus groups, the eTech@UCI feedback page, and email to eTech@uci.edu.
+Further campus communications and consultation are provided as needed through one-on-one consultations with student representatives, student and faculty online surveys, and emails sent via the eTech@UCI feedback page (http://etech.uci.edu/share-idea/) or directly to eTech@uci.edu.

 Instructional Computing Labs

 OIT maintains 12 Computer Labs with a total of 453 computers: 7 instructional labs (270 computers) and 5 “drop-in” labs (183 computers).
 (Complete information about these facilities can be found at http://www.oit.uci.edu/labs/.)
 The 50 PCs in the Instructional Computer Labs in MSTB 210 will be replaced to meet the demands of current classroom use.
 The units replaced will be deployed into drop-in labs to take the place of even older systems.
 Additionally, the heavily used Student Center B109 and C138 drop-in labs will get a previously deferred refresh of 20 iMacs.